SouthernMethodistUniversity/intro/sections/DH.md

 *DH is not only about tools.
 It is community.
 *Implication of this way of performing research: The change of authorship, credit, culture, etc

+How do we come up with definitions of DH that is useful? what kind of questions do you ask?
+Humanities thinking/questions, computational thinking, collaborative practices
+Introduce: dh, computational thinking, project scoping etc.
+What is DH?
+There are dh tools, but it is not about just learning a few. (many are open source often change) Yack vs hack
+Big tent vs tools and archives
+Having enough knowledge to make choices

 [<<< Return to introduction](README.md)

 -----